Anni Albers: Early life and education

-Anni Albers was born Annelise Elsa Frieda Fleischmann on June 12, 1899 in Berlin, Germany.
+Anni Albers was a textile artist born Annelise Elsa Frieda Fleischmann on June 12, 1899, in Berlin, Germany.
 Her mother was from a family in the publishing industry and her father was a furniture maker.
 Even in her childhood, she was intrigued by art and the visual world.
-She painted during her youth and studied under impressionist artist Martin Brandenburg, from 1916–19, but was very discouraged from continuing after a meeting with artist Oskar Kokoschka, who upon seeing a portrait of hers asked her sharply "Why do you paint?"
+She painted during her youth and studied under impressionist artist Martin Brandenburg, from 1916 to 1919, but was very discouraged from continuing after a meeting with artist Oskar Kokoschka, who upon seeing a portrait of hers asked her sharply "Why do you paint?"

 Fleischmann eventually decided to attend art school, even though the challenges for art students were often great and the living conditions harsh.
-Such a lifestyle sharply contrasted the affluent and comfortable living that she had been used to.
+Such a lifestyle sharply contrasted with the affluent and comfortable living that she had been used to.
 She attended the Kunstgewerbeschule in Hamburg for only two months in 1919, then in April 1922 began her studies at the Bauhaus at Weimar.

 At the Bauhaus she began her first year under Georg Muche and then Johannes Itten.
 Fleischmann struggled to find her particular workshop at the Bauhaus.
 Women were barred from certain disciplines taught at the school and during her second year, unable to gain admission to a glass workshop with future husband Josef Albers, Fleischmann deferred reluctantly to weaving, the only workshop available to women.
 Fleischmann had never tried weaving and believed it to be too "sissy" of a craft.
-With her instructor Gunta Stölzl, however, Fleischmann soon learned to appreciate the challenges of tactile construction and began producing geometric designs.
+However, with her instructor Gunta Stölzl, the only woman 'master' at the school, Fleischmann soon learned to appreciate the challenges of tactile construction and began producing geometric designs.
 In her writing, titled Material as Metaphor, Albers mentions her Bauhaus beginnings: "In my case it was threads that caught me, really against my will.
 To work with threads seemed sissy to me.
 I wanted something to be conquered.
 But circumstances held me to threads and they won me over."